SommaiGH/master-readme/README.md

 ## License

 **Copyright © 2022**

-**The codes** in this project is *free* to be used and/or modify *under the terms of* **the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version**.
-Please see the policy and term of use <u>here</u>.

 **The codein this project** is *free* to be used and/or modify *under the terms of* **the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.** Please see the policy and term of use <u>[here](https://github.com/SommaiGH/master-readme) </u>.